gabrielganzer/NXP-TunableLamp/README.md

 ## PROJECT DESCRIPTION

-This project was implemented using a S32K144 evaluation board running the Micrium µC/OS3 operating system.
+Control of a tunable lamp for smart homes using an S32K144 evaluation board running the Micrium µC/OS3 operating system developed in C with the S32 Design Studio IDE v2018.R1 for Arm® based MCUs.
 Features covered by the implementation:
 1. The S32K144 RGB led simulating the lamp;
 2. The S32K144 potentiometer for varying the lamp intensity;
 3. The S32K144 SW2 and SW3 as input buttons for changing the lamp color;